|Scientific Name||Troglodytes Gorilla|

 The gorilla is a very sociable animal inhabiting the African wilderness if groups from around 5 to 30 gorillas.
-The gorilla spend most of their time eating, sleeping and grooming the other gorillas.
-Gorillas move about by walking on their knuckles which helps to support the gorillas weight
+The gorilla spends most of its time eating, sleeping and grooming the other gorillas.
+Gorillas move about by walking on their knuckles which helps to support the gorilla's weight

 The senses of a gorilla are very similar to the senses of the human and include hearing, taste, touch, smell and sight, although the sight of the gorilla is not quite as acute as the sight of the human but the gorilla is thought to be able to see in colour vision.